-If you scored a perfect 2400 on the SAT or 36 on the ACT, most colleges will be easy to get into.
-For below average students, schools that have high admission rates and low requirements will be easy colleges to get into.
+If you scored a perfect 1600 on the SAT or a full 36 on the ACT, most colleges will be easy to get into.
+For below-average students, schools that have high admission rates and low requirements will be easy colleges to get into.

 |Bismarck State College||Bismarck||ND||100%|